 User’s take: “Initially starting using Hubspot to generate leads – none of our leads were inbound and all new customers acquired through outbound marketing.
 Now we have a lot of leads coming in.”
 Victoria N.

-Foundationally, WordPress’ strength is in standard page creation and design, and offers users the ability to either create a blog post or a site page.
+Foundationally, WordPress CMS’ strength is in standard page creation and design, and offers users the ability to either create a blog post or a site page.

 It’s overall better for users looking to implement a custom solution, as landing page creation requires a third-party plugin.
 Popular plugins include OptimizePress (from $97/month) LeadPages (from $35/month), and there are freemium alternatives like Formidable or Contact Form 7.